gamcoh/GCML/README.md

 if you want to add a new tag, it is very simple.
-You need to edit the main.py file, in the Gcml class, there is a dictionnary where all the tags, their HTML file, and their options are defined.
+You need to edit the main.py file, in the Gcml class, there is a dictionnary where are all the tags, their HTML file, and their options are defined.
 You just have to add a new entry like that:

 	'<gc-tag>': {